KQM-git/TCL/characters/electro/beidou.md

 ### Rainslasher

-The bonus damage against enemies afflicted with a Hydro or Electro aura is 8% more damage than The Bell using Tidecaller.
+The bonus damage against enemies afflicted with a Hydro or Electro aura is 8% more damage than The Bell using **Tidecaller**.
 Even when **Thunderbeast's Targe** is snapshot, the Rainslasher bonus damage still applies.

 ### The Unforged